History

 Institut für formale Logik

-- Prof. Friedman (until then professor at MIT) is appointed the new professor of the institute.
+Prof. Friedman (until then professor at MIT) is appointed the new professor and head of the institute.

-- The Institut für formale Logik is renamed Kurt Gödel Research Center and made one of the University's first Forschungsplattformen (an inter-faculty research institution).
-Regarding teaching and some organisational aspects however, the KGRC is part of the mathematics faculty.
+The Institut für formale Logik is renamed Kurt Gödel Research Center for Mathematical Logic and made one of the University's first Forschungsplattformen (an inter-faculty research institution).
+Regarding teaching and some organisational aspects however, the KGRC is part of the faculty of mathematics.

 Josephinum